 In line with OECD guidelines, tax laws in all major countries worldwide require that prices of “controlled transactions” (i.e. transactions between related parties) shall be “arms-length”.
-Accordingly, Solvay developed Transfer Pricing Policy & Procedures based on the Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations issued by the OECD (“OECD Guidelines”).
-These Transfer Pricing policies are prepared annually for each relevant Group legal entity that requires such documentation.
+Accordingly, Solvay has developed Transfer Pricing Policies & Procedures based upon the Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations issued by the OECD (“OECD Guidelines”).
+These Transfer Pricing policies are prepared annually for each Group legal entity that requires such documentation.

 Solvay UK operations

 Solvay has substantial presence in the United Kingdom, which make a significant contribution to the UK Exchequer in relation to taxes e.g. tax and national insurance contributions on benefits/expenses, employer national insurance contributions, duties, and taxes collected on behalf of other businesses and employees in respect of VAT, income tax and employee national insurance contributions.

 Solvay UK has a team of professionally qualified and experienced employees.
 The UK entities comply with the Senior Accounting Officer (SAO) requirements.
 Compliance is further supported by Internal Audit department reviews.
 The UK legal entities publish externally audited financial statements which reflect the tax position of Solvay’s UK operations.